Fresh and Fit Podcast: Holocaust denial as debate content

-In July 2025, during a podcast discussion, one participant attempted to justify the Holocaust by claiming that the Jews "were up to something, so the Germans wanted to take them out".
-She also blamed the Jews for the collapse of everything in America.
-Another guest described Hitler as “a man trying to save the world”, while others made violent remarks about Jews, saying, “We need to take them out” and “We got to kill the motherfuckers.”
-Rumble deleted the video from their platform for violating its standards.
+In July 2025, an episode of the podcast featured a guest who attempted to justify the Holocaust by claiming that Jews "were up to something, so the Germans wanted to take them out," and separately blamed Jews for societal decline in the United States.
+Another guest described Hitler as "a man trying to save the world," while other participants made statements calling for violence against Jewish people.

+Rumble later removed the episode for violating its content standards.